 According to a 2002 study in which Brown participated ("Defining the Brain Systems of Lust, Romantic Attraction, and Attachment," published in Archives of Sexual Behavior), if a person is really "in love" with his or her partner, desire for emotional union will take precedence over desire for sex.
 The study also concluded that we seek sexual exclusivity with this one person because we innately hope for uninterrupted courtship and reproduction.

 "Love is a survival system, like being hungry or being thirsty," Dr. Brown says.
 Our bodies seek love (with the goal of reproducing) just as they seek out food or water.
 Therefore, love for one person is more like a reflex.
-Love: 15 Signs You're Meant To Be
+15 Sure-Fire Signs The Two Of You Are Meant To Be Together

 [Writer's Note: While people won't die without love, as they would without food or water, Dr. Brown says studies have shown that people in relationships live longer; they also tend to be healthier and have a greater sense of well-being.
 The love of friends and family is also important and can even occasionally substitute for romantic love.
 However, the kind of love we seek depends very much on our hormonal status, what our bodies need at a certain moment in time.]